Juan L. Maldonado

-Juan Leandro Maldonado (November 28, 1948 – December 16, 2018) was a higher education administrator who served as the sixth president of Laredo Community College (since named Laredo College) in Laredo in Webb County in South Texas, USA.
+Juan Leandro Maldonado (November 28, 1948 – December 16, 2018) was a higher education administrator who served as the sixth president of Laredo Community College (since named Laredo College) in Laredo in Webb County in South Texas, US.
 In August 2007, upon the sudden retirement of Ramón H. Dovalina, Maldonado assumed the LCC presidency.
 Maldonado retired from LCC effective August 1, 2016.

 LCC trustee elections

-In the fall of 2014, Maldonado became actively involved in LCC trustee elections when he stood on street corners and wrote two letters to the Laredo Morning Times to express support for two candidates, Jackie L. Ramos and Ed Gonzalez, who ran, respectively, against trustees Jesse Porras, a former LCC employee, and Hilario Cavazos, Jr., a former educator with the Laredo Independent School District.
-Maldonado also endorsed Carlos Carranco, Jr., for a seventh term as trustee, but Carranco was unseated by Tita Cantu Vela, a former LCC employee.
+In the fall of 2014, Maldonado became actively involved in LCC trustee elections when he stood on street corners and wrote two letters to the Laredo Morning Times to express support for two candidates, Jackie L. Ramos and Ed Gonzalez, who ran, respectively, against trustees Jesse Porras, a former LCC employee, and Hilario Cavazos Jr., a former educator with the Laredo Independent School District.
+Maldonado also endorsed Carlos Carranco Jr., for a seventh term as trustee, but Carranco was unseated by Tita Cantu Vela, a former LCC employee.
 Porras and Cavazos subsequently lost their reelection bids to Jackie Ramos and Michelle de la Peña, respectively.
 The defeats of Porras and Cavazos were considered major victories for Maldonado.

 In October 2014, Maldonado took nearly two weeks of leave time while the trustee campaign was underway, in his words, "to reinstate a sense of professional decorum and integrity to our beloved LCC and its governing board."
 He affirmed that his leave time was not directly related to the trustee election campaign.
 Because of his political involvement, a letter writer to the Laredo Morning Times called for Maldonado to step down immediately.

 The Laredo Morning Times questioned Maldonado's politicking in trustee elections; its education reporter, Judith Rayo, suggested that he could have been "walking on thin ice" legally in support of the three favored candidates, noting that in 1992 the United States Court of Appeals for the Fifth Circuit in New Orleans upheld the firing of a school superintendent for similar "electioneering".

 After the November elections, the board in 2014 elected three new officers, with Hilario Cavazos as the temporary board president to succeed Cynthia Mares, but Cavazos' defeat at the polls a few weeks later in the runoff contest removed him from the ranks of the trustees.
 During his short tenure as board president, Cavazos was served a temporary restraining order initiated by fellow trustee Mercurio Martinez, a former county judge for Webb County, to block the board from reviewing the employment contracts of two employees accused of engaging in sexual relations on campus.
 Hilario Cavazos accused President Maldonado of "covering up a scandal, and he didn't do anything about it.
 I owed it to the public to try to correct this."
 In April 2015, Maldonado banned Cavazos from being on the LCC campus for fourteen days because of what Maldonado termed the former trustee's disruptive behavior at a public meeting on January 22.